-< The terms stress and distress are often used in the scientific literature but usually without a definition.
-If you use these terms, how do you define them?
-Are there signs that tell you that an animal is stressed or distressed? > Stress and distress are physiological (stress) and emotional (distress) responses to events:
+< What is the difference between stress and distress?
+Are there signs that tell you that an animal is stressed or distressed? >

+Stress and distress are physiological (stress) and emotional (distress) responses to events:

-- An external situation (stressor) leads to stress, which implies an alteration of the subject's physiological and behavioral equilibrium (e.g., increased heart rate and fear).
+• An external situation (stressor) leads to stress, which implies an alteration of the subject's physiological and behavioral equilibrium (e.g., increased heart rate and fear).
 This kind of stress-eustress would probably be a more appropriate term-is not necessarily harmful, but it disturbs the subject's equilibrium, hence has the effect of a potentially data-biasing variable that needs to be accounted for in the research context.
-Being approached by unfamiliar personnel is a typical stress situation. - If the subject cannot adapt to the stressor, i.e., return to physiological and behavioral equilibrium, stress turns into distress.
+Being approached by unfamiliar personnel is a typical stress situation.

+• If the subject cannot adapt to the stressor, i.e., return to physiological and behavioral equilibrium, stress turns into distress.
 Pathophysiological processes (e.g., chronic diseases, generalized alopecia), emotional disturbances (e.g., anxiety, frustration, depression) and/or maladaptive behaviors (e.g., self-injurious biting, hair pulling, stereotypical movements and gestures) often develop as a result of distress.
 Being permanently confined alone in a barren cage is a typical distress situation.